Belmarsh prison visiting information

 Official/legal visits can be booked via the following email address:

-- No see through, revealing clothing or crop tops which reveal the stomach.
+- Please do not wear any see through, revealing clothing or crop tops which reveal the stomach

-- Skirts, dresses and shorts must be no higher than just above the knee.
+- Skirts, dresses and shorts should be around knee height

-- No clothing bearing slogans that are deemed racist, insulting or derogatory
+- All clothing bearing slogans that are deemed racist, insulting or derogatory will not be allowed to be worn.

 - Jewellery is best kept to a minimum (Earrings to be studs / small hoops only - use a ten pence as a guide for hooped earrings)